 The 6-4, 180-pound Lithuanian shooting guard, who excelled this past summer at the Under-18 European Championships, has a list that most elite players would envy.

+North Carolina assistant Joe Holladay is coming in on Wednesday and Duke will send Steve Wojciechowski to take a look at Pocius on Sunday.
+Florida coach Billy Donovan is also scheduled to come in on Sunday.
 Utah is one of the few staffs that saw him this past summer and the Utes wasted little time before tossing an offer his way.

 "Kansas is the leader because he's been getting mail from them for about a year now," Jim Gallagher, the Holderness head coach, said.
 "He feels comfortable with the staff and he really think it'll be a great place to play.
 However, having said that, he'd still like to take his visits.
 For him, more than an American kid, the visits will be very important to get a feel for the campuses, the coaches and the players."